dhelms33/dhelms33/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated software developer pursuing a degree in Computer Science, I graduate in May of 2024!
+I'm a passionate and dedicated software developer pursuing a degree in Computer Science from MSU Denver, I graduate in May of 2024!

 I currently work in frontend development and have a keen interest in creating user-friendly and visually appealing web applications and websites.
 Currently, I'm contributing my skills as a frontend developer for SBJPPF where we develop the passions of future generations.
 Check us out here: https://www.sbjcreativelearning.org/ .

+I am also very interested in creating AI models which efficiently communicate trends patterns in the given dataset to the user!

 ## 🛠️ Tech Stack